astronomer/docs/astro/astro-support.md

 ### P2: High impact

-Ability to use Astro is severely impaired but does not affect critical, previously working pipelines in production.
+Your ability to use Astro is severely impaired, but does not affect any critical, previously working pipelines in production.

 Examples:

-- A newly deployed production DAG is not working, even though it ran successfully in a development or test environment.
+- A newly deployed production DAG is not working, even though it worked successfully in a development or test environment.
 - The Airflow UI is unavailable.
-- You are unable to deploy code to your Deployment, but existing DAGs and tasks are running as expected.
+- You can't deploy code to your Deployment, but existing DAGs and tasks run as expected.
 - You need to [modify a Hybrid cluster setting](manage-hybrid-clusters.md) that is required for running tasks, such as adding a new worker instance type.
 - Task logs are missing in the Airflow UI.